tcltk/tcl/doc/markdown/unload.md

         int flags);
 ```

 The *interp* argument identifies the interpreter from which the library is to be unloaded.
-The unload procedure must return **TCL\_OK** or **TCL\_ERROR** to indicate whether or not it completed successfully;  in the event of an error it should set the interpreter's result to point to an error message.
+The unload procedure must return [TCL\_OK][catch] or [TCL\_ERROR][catch] to indicate whether or not it completed successfully;  in the event of an error it should set the interpreter's result to point to an error message.
 In this case, the result of the **unload** command will be the result returned by the unload procedure.

 The *flags* argument can be either **TCL\_UNLOAD\_DETACH\_FROM\_INTERPRETER** or **TCL\_UNLOAD\_DETACH\_FROM\_PROCESS**.
 In case the library will remain attached to the process after the unload procedure returns (i.e. because the library is used by other interpreters), **TCL\_UNLOAD\_DETACH\_FROM\_INTERPRETER** will be defined.
 However, if the library is used only by the target interpreter and the library will be detached from the application as soon as the unload procedure returns, the *flags* argument will be set to **TCL\_UNLOAD\_DETACH\_FROM\_PROCESS**.

+The unload procedure must take care to delete any commands it owns, rescind callbacks or event handler, and free all resources such as file handles, memory, TSD storage.

 ## Notes